gtfierro/home.gtf.fyi/content/posts/brick-notes/minimal-brick-validation-example.md

 ---
-title: "Minimal Brick Validation Example"
+title: "Minimal Brick Validation Example (no BuildingMOTIF)"
 date: 2025-01-20
 categories: ['Brick']
 type: post
 ---

-This document provides a minimal example of how to validate a Brick model in Python.
+This document provides a minimal example of how to validate a Brick model in Python without BuildingMOTIF.
+I would generally recommend using BuildingMOTIF for this purpose, but this example is useful for understanding the underlying processes.

 ## Brick Model